DevelopIntelligenceBoulder/hello-angular-2-typescript/README.md

 ## What is this?
 This example shows how to take a model property defined in an Angular 2.x Component and populate it within an Angular view.

+### Within the hello.ts
+This TypeScript file imports the pieces of Angular 2.x that will be utilized to build our component (i.e. the View and the Component)

+A component annotation is attached to the JavaScript class, marking it as an Angular component and specifying its custom tag selector.

+A view annotation is attached to the JavaScript class, defining the template.

+A model property place has been added to the component instance via `this`.
+Why?
+Components in Angular 2.0 are simply objects created via constructors.

+The main Angular module is bootstrapped, linking the DOM and the JavaScript of the component.

+### Within the index.html
+An Angular component is placed within the DOM.

+The module to load via SystemJS is specified (i.e. `components/hello`)

 ## Instructions
 1. Install NodeJS
 2. Run `npm start` to get the application running on the web server